Republished from the October 2006 issue of my newsletter:

 Imagine how your life would change dramatically if you could skillfully resolve conflicts with family members as competently as you do at work, or vice versa.
 Imagine what your life would look like if you could help yourself as well as you help your friends, neighbors and co-workers to have more happiness in their lives.

-I am developing a conflict resolution program that employs techniques you can practice to minimize, if not resolve, every conflict in your life.
+I developed a conflict resolution program that employs techniques you can practice to minimize, if not resolve, every conflict in your life.
 I suggest you first approach every conflict, big or small, as follows.

 Trust that there are no limitations.

 Practice using these techniques first with some small conflicts in your life.
 Are you angry at your boss for giving you more work when you are already working late every night and taking work home on the weekends?
 Don’t assume she wants to exhaust you so you will quit.
 She may even want you to succeed beyond your wildest imagination.
 Don’t judge her because she is going home before you.
 She may have a reasonable need, or she may have spoken to her boss about the need to delegate work more effectively so she doesn’t burn out.
 Don’t get attached to only one solution.
 There may be several solutions to the workload conflict.
 Start by approaching your boss and opening the conversation with something such as “I’m having some trouble, and I need your help.
 Can we work out a system that will allow me to get all of the work done you need me to but in a more reasonable number of hours each week?”

 You might be surprised to learn that your boss has been too busy herself to notice how busy you are.
 She probably knows that you’re working hard and getting the job done.
 But she may not realize how late you are working or how often you are taking work home.
 Again, assume nothing.
 Don’t pass judgment and start reacting to that judgment before you have the facts.